The Integrated Vehicle and Pollster Routing Problem: An integrated model for routing pollsters and vehicles

 \subsubsection{Pollster routing}

-The following set of constraints describe routes for each pollster \(e \in E\) within each day \(s \in S\) in the time horizon.
+The following set of constraints describes the routes for each pollster \(e \in E\) within each day \(s \in S\) in the time horizon.

-Constraints \eqref{re:1a} ensure that each store $i \in C_{-}$ is visited exactly once by a pollster on a given day.
-Constraints \eqref{re:1b} and \eqref{re:1c} identify the edges of walking paths, i.e., if $\bVar=1$ (resp. $\fVar=1$), then a walking path must begin (resp. end) at node $i\in C_{-}$ (resp. $C_{+}$).
-Moreover, constraints \eqref{re:1d} -- \eqref{re:1g} guarantee that if a node $i$ is the beginning or the end of a walking path, then exactly one vehicle must pick up or deliver exactly one pollster on that node.
-Finally, constraints \eqref{re:1h} enforce that each pollster leaves the depot at most once in every active day.
+Constraints \cref{re:1a} ensure that each store \(i \in C_{-}\) is visited exactly once by a pollster on a given day.
+Constraints \cref{re:1b} and \cref{re:1c} identify the edges of walking paths; specifically, if \(\bVar = 1\) (resp. \(\fVar = 1\)), then a walking path must begin (resp. end) at node \(i \in C_{-}\) (resp. \(C_{+}\)).
+Moreover, constraints \cref{re:1d} -- \cref{re:1g} guarantee that if a node \(i\) is the beginning or end of a walking path, then exactly one vehicle must pick up or deliver one pollster at that node.
+Finally, constraints \cref{re:1h} enforce that each pollster departs from the depot at most once on every active day.